yifeif/zero_out/README.md

 ### Build and Test Op

 #### Bazel
-To build the custom op shared library with Bazel, update the cc_binary example in `BUILD` file with your op.
-The example `cc_binary` target depends on TensorFlow header files and 'libtensorflow_framework.so' from the pip package installed earlier:
+To build the custom op shared library with Bazel, follow the cc_binary example in `tensorflow_zero_out/BUILD`.
+Note the example `cc_binary` target depends on TensorFlow header files and 'libtensorflow_framework.so' from the pip package installed earlier:
 ```python
     deps = [
         "@local_config_tf//:libtensorflow_framework",